Field Ecology: Skills for Science and Beyond Overview

 The students will get extensive experience designing and conducting group and individual research projects across a range of tropical ecosystems.
 A large emphasis will be placed on:

 In addition, the course will emphasize skills for communicating science both to scientists and the general public.
-Science communication will be addressed through a workshop on writing, audio recording and film production.
-Students be responsible maintaining a student blog, the production of a course podcast, and short films based on student research.
+Science communication will be addressed through a workshops on writing and presenting, and students will be responsible for maintaining a student blog.

 Field Ecology: Skills for Science and beyond is designed to make the most out of the students’ time.
 A students’ day during the Filed Ecology course will usually begin at 06:00 hrs. with breakfast at 06:00 or 06:30 and a start to the field by 07:00 hrs.
 Lunch will be at 12:00 hrs.
 (Lunch may be out in the field depending on the circumstances) and dinner at 18:00 hrs.